-The days are gradually getting warmer and my cravings for cold treats have gone up immensely.
-I love frozen desserts and to me there is something incredibly satisfying and comforting in making a traditional ice cream and watch it churn away.
-Ice creams are delicious no doubt but when it is really hot I prefer granita.
-It is much lighter and you can make it without an ice cream machine, in fact it is best made without to get that specific granita texture and it is so very easily made.
+The days are gradually getting warmer, and my cravings for cold treats have gone up immensely.
+I love frozen desserts, and to me, there is something incredibly satisfying and comforting in making traditional ice cream and watch it churn away.
+Ice creams are delicious no doubt, but when it is scorching, I prefer granita.
+It is much lighter, and you can make it without an ice cream machine, in fact, it is best made without to get that specific granita texture, and it is so very easily made.
 Making elderflower granita is a very logic choice these days since they are in season.

 Granita is best made ahead because it can be tricky.
 Sometimes it takes what feels like forever to freeze due to the sugar content.
-It stores very well in an airtight container for a few weeks but my granita is always long gone before it could possibly spoil.
-Elderflower granita is fantastic served as it is but it also pairs brilliantly with fresh fruit.
-While it is a child friendly dessert you can booze it up by adding a bit of gin while freezing it or serve it in a cocktail by using it as fancy, crushed ice.
+It stores very well in an airtight container for a few weeks, but my granita is always long gone before it could spoil.
+Elderflower granita is fantastic served as it is, but it also pairs brilliantly with fresh fruit.
+While it is a child-friendly dessert, you can booze it up by adding a bit of gin while freezing it or serve it in a cocktail by using it as fancy, crushed ice.

 Elderflower Granita with Honeydew Melon

 - Cut the honeydew melon into half, remove the seeds, remove the flesh from the peel and add it to a food processor.

 - Wash and cut an unwaxed lemon into chunks and remove the seeds - if there are any.
 Add them to the melon chunks and process until it reaches desired consistency.
 I tend to process mine until there are a few chunks of lemon left but you can process it until it is perfectly blended if you prefer smooth granitas.

 - Add the elderflower cordial and process for a few seconds until it is evenly combined.
 Pour it into a freezer friendly flat dish and place it in the freezer.